 Columbia Business School – Digital Business Strategy: Leading the Next-Generation Enterprise

 The Logic of Failure: Recognizing and Avoiding Error in Complex Situations by Dietrich Dorner

 Overworked and Overwhelmed: The Mindfulness Alternative by Scott Eblin

 Living Forward by Michael Hyatt.
 (The Centennial Team also utilizes the Full Focus Planner.
 If you use the following link you receive 15% off discount courtesy of Centennial and the Full Focus Planner.
-Disclosure of Material Connection: the link above is an “affiliate links.”
+Disclosure of Material Connection: the link above is an “affiliate link.”
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
-Regardless, we only recommend products or services we use personally and believe will add value to my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+Regardless, we only recommend products or services we use personally and believe will add value to our readers and relationships.
+We are disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Emotionally Healthy Leader Book by Pete Scazzero

 We hope you enjoyed the show!

 If you enjoyed today’s episode, make sure to subscribe and review on your favorite podcast player.
 Help us get the word out by sharing on social media using #TalentMagnet!

 Want more great content like this in your inbox every week?
 Enter your name and email below, and you’ll be on the list to be notified when we have new episodes for you, AND exclusive content.